 The Gospel is the power of God unto salvation (Romans 1:16).
 Our program places a practical emphasis on equipping students to know and share the Gospel with the world around them.
-Living in Budapest gives our students daily opportunities to reach people with the love and truth of the Gospel.
+Living in Tbilisi gives our students daily opportunities to reach people with the love and truth of the Gospel.

 We pray that our students would be filled with the knowledge of His will (Colossians 1:9).
 We seek to equip them with the tools to discern and discover the will of the Lord for their lives (1 Thessalonians 4:3; 5:16-18; 1 Peter 2:13-15).

 Bridges support and connect, likewise our students learn how to build bridges by using the Gospel as a means to reach many cultures around them (Galatians 3:28).
 Through the development of their character and gifts, students also learn how to support the church (Ephesians 4:11-12).